The 10 Commandments of Product Marketing

 10. Know your product’s release schedule and roadmap and execute product releases on time.
 Another “duh” moment.
 But seriously, how many times have you been surprised that a product is ready to release, and you nearly caused a delay in its release?
 At the company I work for, product management owns the release to marketing/manufacturing date, but product marketing owns the generally available (GA) date when the product is actually live and sellable.
 There are typically 10 business days between these two dates (with some flexibility on either end), which gives product marketers 10 days to shepherd sales tool updates, marketing programs and sales training through the processes needed to post it all live.
 To keep up on when the release is coming, attend your product or program manager’s regular release meetings and be prepared with a plan on how you will market the product.

 Remember the old maxim that you either are in sales or sales support?
 Master these 10 commandments, and you will be better connected to the business, be able to measure your results with what really matters (bookings), be closer to the customer than you ever thought possible and less likely to have to answer to sales.

 Remember, you have execution teams to help you.
 Leverage them so you can be a marketing representative to the business.
-Overlaying these commandments on top of the Pragmatic Marketing process—and using the templates and tools available to you—adds rigor, discipline and a professional quality to your role as product marketing and business representative to the marketing department.
+Overlaying these commandments on top of the Pragmatic Institute process—and using the templates and tools available to you—adds rigor, discipline and a professional quality to your role as product marketing and business representative to the marketing department.